 - If the deferred standing request is due to medical reasons, the Deferred Standing Agreement form must be supported by a York Attending Physicians Statement (APS) completed by a medical doctor or licensed psychologist/counselor.
 The APS must be completed by the physician within 48 hours of the final exam date.

-- Full name, mailing address, telephone number of the physician.
+- Full name, CSPO number, mailing address, telephone number of the physician;

-- The nature of the illness and its duration (i.e., specific dates covered)
+- The nature of the illness and its duration (i.e., specific dates covered by illness)

 - An indication of whether the illness and/or medication prescribed would have SERIOUSLY affected the student’s ability to study and perform over the period in question.

-The physician’s office may be contacted to verify that the statement was actually completed by the physician.
+The Department may contact the physician’s office to verify that the APS was completed by the physician.

 - For NON-MEDICAL CIRCUMSTANCES: Exams missed due to non-medical circumstances must be supported by appropriate documentation, i.e., death certificates, obituary notice, automobile accident reports, airline/bus ticket receipt for emergency travel (with the date of booking on the ticket), etc. Airline/train/bus ticket/receipts for emergency travel must indicate destination, departure, and return dates.
 All supporting documents must be in English.

 - Having to work at the time of the exam or non-emergency travel are not valid reasons for missing an exam.

 - This process does not permit rewriting a final exam to improve a final grade.

 - Incomplete forms or missing information may result in the request for a deferred exam to be denied.